 Non-EU citizens are governed by the Ausländergesetz (Aliens Act) and are accorded different statuses depending on the reason for residence.

 In order to enter and stay in Germany, third-country nationals always require a residence title (Aufenthaltstitel).
-The Residence Act Aufenthaltsgesetz) essentially distinguishes between three different residence titles: the unlimited settlement permit (Niederlassungserlaubnis) and the limited resident permit (Aufenthaltserlaubnis) with a special title through the Blue Card EU and the permanent stay permit for the European Community (Erlaubnis zum Daueraufenthalt - EG).
-Other important differences in terms of the legal positions of third-country citizens also depend on the purpose for which the limited resident permit is issued.
+The Residence Act (Aufenthaltsgesetz) essentially distinguishes between three different residence titles: the unlimited settlement permit (Niederlassungserlaubnis) and the limited residence permit (Aufenthaltserlaubnis) with a special title through the Blue Card EU and the permanent stay permit for the European Community (Erlaubnis zum Daueraufenthalt - EG).
+Other important differences in terms of the legal positions of third-country citizens also depend on the purpose for which the limited residence permit is issued.